neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-emergency-procedures.md

 5. If you and your co-leader would like additional support, or would like to talk through a plan for how to support the individual, call OSAPR’s 24-hour hotline.
 Option 3 will put you directly in touch with a confidential OSAPR staff member.
 Number: **(617) 495-9100**.
 6. Consider whether you think FOP as a program should know about the incident.
 For example, did the incident occur on the trip itself, or during Aloha Day?
 (Please note that some incidents of sexual assault or sexual harassment could require a mandatory evacuation.
 Please see the list of mandatory notifications and evacs below).

 If you do think the program should be informed about the incident, contact Basecamp via normal notification procedures.
 Please consider that all Basecamp members are not confidential resources.
 That means they must disclose any information of which they are aware.
-Feel free to describe the incident in general terms; only use names if the individual has confirmed s/he is OK with you doing so.
+Feel free to describe the incident in general terms; only use names if the individual has confirmed they are OK with you doing so.

 ##### Best Practices
 - First and foremost, remember that you are NOT A PSYCHIATRIST and therefore are not expected (and should not feel like you have to) “solve” or “respond perfectly” to a disclosure.
 These are best practices.
 Remember that offering an ear to listen/a shoulder to cry on is incredibly helpful in and of itself.